 Are You Putting Poison Down the Drain?!

-Not only can toxic chemical pose a major problem for septic systems but they can get into the local water supply.
+Not only can toxic chemicals pose a major problem for septic systems but they can get into the local water supply.
 Sewage treatment plants do a pretty good job at removing chemicals before water is released into our waterways, but some chemicals do not degrade easily and can end up in our reservoirs and wells.
 Specifically, toxic, automotive, and other hazardous waste should never be spilled down sinks, toilets, drains, put into garbage cans or dumped outside.
 Hazardous materials need to be disposed of properly or it will probably find a way into our drinking water.
 If you are not sure if a chemical is toxic, information is readily available online for proper disposal techniques.
 Here is a list of common hazardous waste produced by small businesses.
-In addition, courses online can help familiarize yourself with types of hazardous materials proper disposal methods.

 EPA Guide for Small Businesses on Managing Hazardous Waste: